wehyewww/independent-studies-river-crossing-animation/README.md

 Considerations:
 - Will need to to have animal top and animal bottom positions on Raft (Done!)
 - How to track distance travelled for individual elements?
+(Done!)
 - Can pass in Options array as parameter in move function if customisation is needed?